 I love going on Pinterest and getting ideas for recipes.
-I saw a picture of Greek chicken that was made by dipping chicken in herb flavored yogurt and then grilling it.
+There was a picture of Greek chicken that was made by dipping chicken in herb-flavored yogurt and then grilling it.
 I always have plain yogurt in the house.
 We have it frequently for breakfast, and I love to make yogurt salad and yogurt soup out of it.

 Coincidentally, I had made a batch of Fresh Basil and Pine Nut Pesto that I needed to use up.
 I thought that Italian pesto with a yogurt marinade would be quite tasty, and good for you.
 I was right, the chicken was delicious.
 We had it with steak cut potatoes and a salad.
 Very nice.